-At Holiday Let Mortgages we have many years of experience in dealing with customers wishing to purchase a holiday let property in the UK.
+As a specialist broker, arranging Holiday Let Mortgages since 2006, we have many years of experience helping clients to purchase a holiday let property.

 From our experience, people purchasing holiday let property tend to sit in two distinctly separate camps:

 We have put together a guide to Holiday Let Mortgages for you that should give you a head start on just what is possible in terms of holiday let mortgages.
-Its been designed to be as non jargon as possible, however it can’t be exhaustive.
+It has been designed to be as non-jargon as possible, however it can’t be exhaustive.

-Below are some bullet points to assist you with basic criteria:
+Below are some bullet points to assist you with basic lending criteria:

 * Deposit source can be cash or borrowed from equity in another property you already own, please click here to find out more about deposit issues and solutions.
 No “cash in” available where another property that has no or a small mortgage is owned and is available as security